I own a beautiful black cat that I named Magic, and we celebrate Black Cat Appreciation Day together.

-August 17th is national Black Cat Day in America.
+August 17th is National Black Cat Day in the United States.
 It's a good time to raise awareness about our darker feline friends.
-Black cats need and deserve a day of remembrance, as their lives have been considered to be mysterious and special, being revered as lucky in Japan, England, and Ireland.
-Black cats are viewed as unlucky in other countries which has lead to the need to raise awareness about these special creatures.
+Black cats need and deserve a day of celebration, as their lives have been considered to be mysterious and special— being revered as lucky in Japan, England, and Ireland.
+Black cats are viewed as unlucky in other countries, which has led to the need to raise awareness about these special creatures.

 I own a beautiful black cat that I named Magic.
-She's got a sweet personality and she's been a pleasure to have as a companion.
-With the upcoming holiday it's a good time to let others know that black cats deserve love too!
+She has a sweet personality and she's been a pleasure to have as a companion.
+With the upcoming holiday approaching at the time that I wrote this, it's a good time to let others know that black cats deserve love too!

-- They are intelligent creatures with lots of love to give, so it's worth getting to know a black cat in person!
+- They are intelligent creatures with lots of love to give, so it's worth getting to know a black cat!